LR-Jenkins04/cs290_final_group50/README.md

 - Add icons or images to represent different weather conditions.
 - Enhance the styling for a more polished look.
-- Implement dynamic background changes depending on the weather description.

 ## Credits